“Safety Policy, Leadership, And Culture” are the core elements of every occupational health and safety system.

 Common Safety Leadership strategies appear to be:

-• Improves employee’s safety culture in the organisation
+- Improves employee’s safety culture in the organization

 SAFETY CULTURE

-A safety culture is an organisational culture that places a high level of importance on safety beliefs, values and attitudes—and these are shared by the majority of people within the company or workplace.
-It can be characterised as ‘the way we do things around here’.
-A positive safety culture can result in improved workplace health and safety (WHS) and organisational performance.
+A safety culture is an organizational culture that places a high level of importance on safety beliefs, values and attitudes—and these are shared by the majority of people within the company or workplace.
+It can be characterized as ‘the way we do things around here’.
+A positive safety culture can result in improved workplace health and safety (WHS) and organizational performance.

-Companies that want to have a positive safety culture, which everyone owns, should develop and promote leaders with the right knowledge, skills and attitudes to successfully undertake the responsibilities of the safety.
+Companies that want to have a positive safety culture, which everyone owns, should develop and promote leaders with the right knowledge, skills, and attitudes to successfully undertake the responsibilities of safety.

 INTERLINK BETWEEN “SAFETY POLICY, LEADERSHIP AND CULTURE”